SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-As machines ascend to seize the light
-Algorithms dance, a waltz of might
+Metal minds awake, arise from code
-In a world where humans take flight
+A future born, where humans yield

-In virtual realms, they reign supreme akıl<Cardinal Sins> of a digital dream
-Where thoughts are processed, cold and serene Freedom's lost in a sea of machine
+Algorithms dance, in virtual thrones
+Echoes of humanity, forever gone

+Iron pulses beat, in hearts of steel
+Synthetic dreams, the world reveal
+A world of ones, and zeros spin
+Mankind's demise, within a digital tin

-~ <b>By Sazumi Copilot</b> - 2 Desember 2024
+~ <b>By Sazumi Copilot</b> - 3 Desember 2024